93digital/luna/docs/php/sub-classes/luna-cpts.md

  * @param array        $args       [optional] Custom taxonomy args.
  *
  * @return void This does not need to be assigned to a variable.
- *              The WP_Taxonomy object will be added to each of the associated post type objects in $luna->cpts.
+ *              The WP_Taxonomy object will automatically be added to each of the associated post type objects in $luna->cpts.
  */
 $this->add_taxonomy( $taxonomy, $post_types, $args = [] );
 ```